traveltowith

 Sketch or photograph murals:

-How to Maximize Your Visit to The Temple of the Emerald Buddha
+How to Make the Most of Your Visit to The Temple of the Emerald Buddha

-1. Arrive at opening: Visit at 8:30 AM to beat heat and crowds
+1. Early start: Arrive at 8:30 AM opening to enjoy cooler temperatures and smaller crowds

 Reviews of The Temple of the Emerald Buddha